 Sally’s surgery went well, and she was pleased with her Joint Camp experience.
 “My care was excellent,” she said.
 “The nursing staff is focused on joint replacement recovery, and they really know what they are doing.
 They don’t baby you, but they get you moving and give you a lot of support.”
 That included using a model bathroom to teach Sally how to get in and out of the shower safely to avoid falls at home.

 Joint Camp patients are treated to a gourmet “graduation” dinner at the end of their hospital stay.
 For Sally, that was truly a special occasion.
 “The food was fabulous, and June Yee from Henry Ford Allegiance Nutrition Services does an elegant presentation.
 I loved getting to sit with the patients I had worked so hard with in group therapy and celebrate,” she said.

 Sally was relieved to find that the staff also took care of getting her home ready for her recovery and had arranged her physical therapy.
 “They really couldn’t have been better,” she said.

 Her first knee replacement allowed Sally to continue working “far longer than I would have been able to without it,” she said.
-Her doctor successfully replaced Sally’s right knee in 2010, and she was again “thrilled with the results.”
+Her doctor successfully replaced Sally’s right knee and she was again “thrilled with the results.”
 With the help of her husband, Paul, Sally continues to care for her young grandchildren several times a week.

 “I am so thankful for the Henry Ford Allegiance Joint Camp,” Sally said.
 “It has truly made a difference in my life.”